 At first glance, overtime does appear to be expensive.
 The combination of paying overtime at a premium (usually 1.5 x straight time, but sometimes at 2.0 or 3.0 x straight time),and working overtime hours that were not in the budget often results in negative overtime accounting variances.
 Since negative variances draw critical attention, managers often focus their energy on minimizing overtime.

-Usually, the alternative to using overtime is to use personnel working straight time to perform required work.
+Usually, the alternative to using overtime is to use personnel working straight time to perform the required work.
 While this is logical, straight time carries a premium of its own.
 Benefits such as insurance, vacations, and pensions are usually paid based on straight time hours worked.
 This causes the company’s cost of straight time to be higher than the average wage.

 Figure 1 demonstrates that the incremental cost for using overtime instead of using straight time is, in fact, less than the 50% premium paid on wages for the overtime work.
 Since most companies have a benefit loading factor of between 30% and 40%, the incremental cost of overtime is usually between 7% and 18% more expensive than hiring personnel and using straight time.